RSU 16, Poland day care, state to share cost of $13,000 bus stop sign

 The answer: Everyone will share the cost.

 The school board unanimously approved a plan Monday night that calls for RSU 16 to front the money.
-The Maine Department of Education will reimburse the school system for roughly 56% of the cost in two years as part of its state funding.
-The school system and day care provider Jan Jordan will split the remaining 44%.
+The Maine Department of Education will reimburse the school system for roughly 56 percent of the cost in two years as part of its state funding.
+The school system and day care provider Jan Jordan will split the remaining 44 percent.

 The agreement means the state will pay about $7,280 toward the cost of the sign, with RSU 16 and Jordan paying about $2,860 each.